 - Connect with student tour guides and bloggers.

 - Stay up to date with the Office of Undergraduate Admissions through its website, blog, Facebook, Instagram, and Tumblr.

 - Request that Vanderbilt send you additional information.

 - Take a virtual tour of Vanderbilt's 330-acre, park-like campus.

-- 14.4% of students at Vanderbilt receive Federal Pell Grants, which typically go to students whose family incomes are below $40,000.
+- 15% of first-year students at Vanderbilt receive Federal Pell Grants, which typically go to students whose family incomes are below $40,000.

 |Two or more races